yahiaqous/Simple-Social-Media/README.md

 ## General Information

 - Simple Social Media app displays posts' data and comments provided from the API.
-- Technical assignment requested by Digitinary for the application of **React Developer** position.
+- Technical assignment requested by Digitinary for the application of **Frontend Developer** position.

 ### Task Description Provided By Digitinary